What Is 10 Of 11

 • Finance: Calculating interest rates, discounts, taxes, and profits all involve fractions, decimals, and percentages.
 Understanding these concepts is crucial for managing personal finances and making informed financial decisions.

 • Science: Many scientific measurements and calculations rely heavily on fractions and decimals.
-For example, expressing concentrations of solutions, analyzing experimental data, and interpreting scientific findings often involve these numerical representations.
+Here's one way to look at it: expressing concentrations of solutions, analyzing experimental data, and interpreting scientific findings often involve these numerical representations.

 • Engineering: Engineers frequently use fractions, decimals, and percentages in designing and building structures, machinery, and other systems.
 Precision in these calculations is vital for safety and functionality.